UNO Glossary of Terms

 Semester - A unit of time, 15 weeks in length, exclusive of exam week, in the academic calendar

 Semester Hour - The value assigned each course depending upon the length of time it meets during a week.
-Generally one credit is assigned for each 50 minute lecture hour per week and a 15 week semester; equivalent to credit hour.
+Generally, one credit is assigned for each 50 minute lecture hour per week and a 15 week semester; equivalent to credit hour.

 Service Learning - An approach to learning that is often complemented by experiential learning where you go out in the community and volunteer or are in an immersion program.

-Special Topics Course - A course which subject matter may vary from semester to semester; it may include current or special topics.
+Special Topics Course - A course in which subject matter may vary from semester to semester; it may include current or special topics.

 Student Fees - Fees that students pay in addition to tuition.
 Examples are Technology Fees, Athletic Fees, Recreation Fees, etc.

 Student Identification Number (NUID) - A numeric code assigned to students that becomes their identity in university databases.
 This number is used in place of a social security number so that a student’s privacy can be maintained.

 Student Worker - A student who maintains a job on campus.
 Many units around campus hire students and offer flexible hours to accommodate course schedules.

 Substitution - Process by which the degree college agrees to substitute a similar (comparable) course for a particular requirement of a student’s degree.
 This may occur when a course is not considered a direct equivalent.